antarctica/bas-style-kit-docs/site/_components/alert.md

 alert, otherwise it will look strange.
 It is not enough to use `.alert` on its own.
 {: .alert .alert-warning }

+**Heads up!** Alert elements are not yet fully styled, but will be in the next version of the Style Kit.
+{: .alert .alert-info }

 {% include snippets/topic-section-metadata.html
   title="Variants"
   heading_level=2